Quasi-abelian category: Definition

 the morphism $g'$ is again a cokernel.

 Equivalently, a quasi-abelian category is a pre-abelian category in which the system of all kernel-cokernel pairs forms an exact structure.

 Given a pre-abelian category, those kernels, which are stable under arbitrary pushouts, are sometimes called the semi-stable kernels.
 Dually, cokernels, which are stable under arbitrary pullbacks, are called semi-stable cokernels.

 Properties

 Let $f$ be a morphism in a quasi-abelian category.
 Then the induced morphism $\overline{f} : \operatorname{cok} \ker f \to \ker \operatorname{cok} f$ is always a bimorphism, i.e., a monomorphism and an epimorphism.
 A quasi-abelian category is therefore always semi-abelian.

-Examples
+Examples and non-examples

 Every abelian category is quasi-abelian.
 Typical non-abelian examples arise in functional analysis.